Mindbloom Health: A Whole-body Approach to Mental Wellness

 Updated on

-Millions of people continue to struggle with mental health challenges—like mood, worry, energy, self-worth, concentration, sleep, and appetite.
+Millions of people continue to struggle with mental health challenges—like mood, stress, energy, sleep, cognitive function, and emotional resilience.
 Traditional psychiatry too often falls short, focusing narrowly on symptoms and overlooking the deeper connections between mental and overall health.

-To date, we've delivered over 600,000 at-home ketamine therapy sessions across 38 states and achieved life-changing results for our clients.
+Mindbloom has delivered over 640,000 at-home ketamine therapy sessions across 38 states and achieved life-changing results for our clients.
 Our real-world outcomes fueled the two largest-ever peer-reviewed clinical studies on ketamine therapy for mental health, demonstrating far better outcomes than traditional medications or therapy.

-Now, we’re ready to help our clients take their health to the next level with Mindbloom Health.
+Now, we’re helping our clients take their health to the next level with this holistic and personalized approach.

 Mental health is about more than treating symptoms

 Your body and mind are unique.
 Your treatment should be too.
-Mindbloom Health takes a holistic approach, focusing on the key elements that shape your emotional and cognitive health.
+Mindbloom Health takes a whole-body approach, focusing on the key elements that shape your emotional and cognitive health.

 By examining in-depth lab results alongside your symptoms, we’ll uncover potential issues and opportunities to optimize your physical and mental health.